Types & Phenotypes: Identifying Your Specific CRPS

 This page explains CRPS types and phenotypes for educational purposes.
 Your pain specialist or neurologist is the best source for diagnosing your specific condition and determining the safest treatment plan.

-Get notified when new research about Complex regional pain syndrome is published.
+Get notified when new evidence is published on Complex regional pain syndrome.